aumouvantsillage/TablaZinc/README.md

 * `src/tablazinc-finger-distance.mzn` attempts to minimize the distance between finger locations for consecutive notes.
-This version can take several minutes to complete with the default solver, even for such a short melody.
+This version can take several minutes to complete with the default solver and optimization level, even for such a short melody.

 ```
 -8i-----------------------------------------------------------------------------------------